apptainer/singularity-userdocs/appendix.rst

 Docker images are comprised of layers that are assembled at runtime to create an image.
 You can use Docker layers to create a base image, and then add your own custom software.
-For example, you might use Docker’s Ubuntu image layers to create an Ubuntu Singularity container.
+For example, you might use Docker’s Ubuntu image layers to create an Ubuntu {Singularity} container.
 You could do the same with CentOS, Debian, Arch, Suse, Alpine, BusyBox, etc.

 Or maybe you want a container that already has software installed.
 For instance,